U.S. fintech to buy Worldpay as electronic payments business booms

 Centerview Partners and Goldman Sachs were financial advisers to FIS, the companies said, adding that Willkie Farr & Gallagher LLP served as FIS’ legal adviser in the transaction.

-Reporting by Justin George Varghese and Arathy S Nair in Bengaluru and Rachel Armstrong and Simon Jessop in London; Editing by Saumyadeb Chakrabarty and Edmund Blair
+Additional reporting by Arathy S Nair, Simon Jessop; Editing by Saumyadeb Chakrabarty and Edmund Blair